 The strategy of RATEL is to encourage further investments and development of telecommunications markets by fostering competition, cost-effectiveness and efficiency in mobile communications, as well as to provide subscribers with fair and unbiased information about the quality of service in the mobile networks in the Republic of Serbia.
 Therefore, as of 2017, RATEL is carrying out the extensive benchmarking tests of the three mobile network operators: Telekom Srbija, Telenor and Vip mobile.
 This is the third year in a row that RATEL performs nationwide benchmarking.

 The purpose of Mobile Network Benchmarking is to compare in an objective fashion the quality of mobile network services by measuring Key Performance Indicators (KPIs) which represent user experience of services offered by all mobile network operators.
-The benchmarking measurements were conducted in September and October 2018.
-In the first half of 2018, RATEL conducted a public international tender for Mobile Network Benchmarking activity and awarded a contract to a consortium comprised of CRONY, a Serbian company specialized in the representation of foreign companies in Serbia and Systemics-PAB, a renowned services company from Poland.
+The benchmarking measurements were conducted in October and November 2019.
+In the first half of 2019, RATEL conducted a public international tender for Mobile Network Benchmarking activity and awarded a contract to a consortium comprised of CRONY, a Serbian company specialized in the representation of foreign companies in Serbia, and Systemics-PAB, a renowned services company from Poland.

 The rating and benchmarking of mobile services is done by using Systemics-PAB own scoring methodology that allows objective assessment of Quality of Service and user experience for each mobile network operator.

-Benchmarking measurements covered 47 cities and 10,000 km of Serbian roads.
-During the campaign, over 6,000 voice calls and 100,000 data sessions were performed for each mobile network operator across all technologies (2G, 3G, 4G).
+Benchmarking measurements covered 50 cities and 10,000 km of Serbian roads.
+During the campaign, over 6000 voice calls and 3500 of every data service tests were performed for each mobile network operator across all technologies (2G, 3G, 4G).
 These measurements included: